BDC Hamburger Icon

 Accepting credit cards on iPhone vs. Android

-However, some mobile apps vary in functionality based on the device itself rather than the platform.
-For example, some mobile payment processing apps have more feature-rich offerings on a tablet than on a smartphone.
+Additionally, functionality can differ depending on the type of device.
+For example, some mobile payment processing apps offer more advanced features on a tablet than on a smartphone, regardless of operating system.

 Mobile credit card payments improve POS transactions

-Accepting credit card payments on mobile devices offers benefits to your small business.
-For new companies, mobile credit card processors lower the barrier to entry by cutting costs, allowing virtually anyone to accept a card payment from their customers.
-For established businesses that frequently travel to trade shows or that want to offer convenience and flexibility to their patrons, mobile credit card payments serve to increase sales and boost customer satisfaction.
+Accepting credit card payments on your phone offers numerous benefits to your small business.
+For new companies, mobile credit card processors lower the barrier to entry by cutting costs and allowing virtually anyone to accept card payments.
+For established businesses that travel to trade shows or want to offer added convenience and flexibility, mobile payments can increase sales and boost customer satisfaction.

-Whatever your reason for accepting card payments using your phone, you have many options.
-Choose a credit card processor or payment facilitator that offers advantageous terms and a user-friendly app.
-Once you find the right vendor for your mobile card transactions, consider investing in hardware that is EMV-compliant and NFC-enabled.
+Whatever your reason for accepting card payments using your phone, you have plenty of options.
+Choose a credit card processor or payment facilitator that offers competitive rates and a user-friendly app.
+Once you’ve found the right vendor for your mobile transactions, consider investing in hardware that is both EMV-compliant and NFC-enabled.

-By following these tips, you’ll be processing mobile payments in no time.
-Your customers – and your bottom line – will undoubtedly thank you.
+By following these tips, you’ll be processing mobile payments in no time — and your customers and bottom line will thank you.

 Did you find this content helpful?